-Before moving to Scotland we used to come up on holiday and drive straight up the A82 and passed Loch Lomond and I can’t tell you what a plonker I feel for doing this having recently stayed at Cameron Club Lodges.
-We discovered there is plenty to do on site and the local area for couples and families alike.
+Before moving to Scotland we used to come up on holiday and drive straight up the A82, passing Loch Lomond and I can’t tell you what a plonker I feel for doing this.
+We discovered there is plenty to do whilst staying at Cameron Club Lodges.
+The local area is full of amazing walks and activities for couples and families alike.

 Of course, the first thing we wanted to do was have a look around and go to the spa.

 Our accommodation was one of the last on the resort driveway and over looked a pond to the back.
 I guess this is one of the reasons for having an “upside down” layout, you can make the most of the view and this was definitely a plus point for us.